MSalman5230/SubtitleGenerator_WhisperAI/README.md

 # SubtitleGenerator_WhisperAI
- Generate accurate subtitle for video using WhisperAI\
+ Generate accurate subtitles for videos with timestamp using WhisperAI\
- It uses OpenAI's WhisperAI for transcribing video/audio to english subtitles\
+ It uses OpenAI's WhisperAI for transcribing video/audio to English subtitles\
  And Streamlit for Web UI